sguox002/leetcode/leetcode-all.md

 - union find with path compression O(1)
 - use vector to store parent
 - use hashmap to store parent

+<<-947	Most Stones Removed with Same Row or Column    		55.3%	Medium	->>

+<<-952	Largest Component Size by Common Factor    		36.0%	Hard
+given a list of numbers, if two numbers share a common factor, there is an edge between them union find.
+->>

 <<-990	Satisfiability of Equality Equations    		46.0%	Medium
 given array of strings represent logical relation. check if all equations are satisfied.